WWimaging/FMN_data_processing/README.md

 # Software used in this work:

-Image reconstruction was performed using MATLAB v9.7.0

 MRI data analysis was performed using FSL v6.0.3, dHCP structural analysis pipeline (dhcp-structural-pipeline) v1.1, Connectome Workbench 1.4.2, baby autoPtx tool, which is part of the dHCP diffusion processing pipeline v0.0.2 and CUDA diffusion modelling toolbox ('cuDIMOT').
-Figure plotting was performed using MATLAB v9.7.0 and Python v3.7.4
+Figures were generated using MATLAB v9.7.0 and Python v3.7.4